whitecube/nova-page/README.md

 @endsection
 ```

-As you can see, for convenience regular attributes (= defined fields) can be directly retrieved as properties of the `Whitecube\NovaPage\Page\Template` instance.
+As you can see, for convenience regular attributes (= defined fields) can be directly retrieved as properties of the `Whitecube\NovaPage\Pages\Template` instance.